 - Cytokine release syndrome (CRS), including fatal or life-threatening reactions, occurred in patients receiving axicabtagene ciloleucel.
 Do not administer axicabtagene ciloleucel to patients with active infection or inflammatory disorders.
 Treat severe or life-threatening CRS with tocilizumab or tocilizumab and corticosteroids. - Neurological toxicities, including fatal or life-threatening reactions, occurred in patients receiving axicabtagene ciloleucel, including concurrently with CRS or after CRS resolution.
 Monitor for neurologic toxicities after treatment with axicabtagene ciloleucel.
 Provide supportive care and/or corticosteroids as needed.

 Risk Evaluation and Mitigation Strategy (REMS)

-Axicabtagene ciloleucel is available only through a REMS with the following requirements:
+Axicabtagene ciloleucel is available only through a restricted program under a REMS called the Yescarta and Tecartus REMS Program